JanDostal/tul-alg2-semestral-project/README.md

         +toString() String
     }

-note for PrimaryKey "Součást package app.models.data" note for DatabaseRecord "Součást package app.models.data" note for MediaContent "Součást package app.models.data" note for Movie "Součást package app.models.data" note for TVEpisode "Součást package app.models.data" note for TVSeason "Součást package app.models.data" note for TVShow "Součást package app.models.data" note for Era "Součást package app.models.data"
+note for PrimaryKey "Included in the package app.models.data" note for DatabaseRecord "Included in the package app.models.data" note for MediaContent "Included in the package app.models.data" note for Movie "Included in the package app.models.data" note for TVEpisode "Included in the package app.models.data" note for TVSeason "Included in the package app.models.data" note for TVShow "Included in the package app.models.data" note for Era "Included in the package app.models.data"

 DatabaseRecord "1" --> "1" PrimaryKey : Has
 MediaContent --|> DatabaseRecord : Extends